-Cook Medical's surgical mesh is a product used to help alleviate Pelvic Organ Prolapse (POP) that afflicts at least one of two women in their lifetime.
+Cook Medical's surgical mesh is a product used to help alleviate the symptoms of Pelvic Organ Prolapse (POP).
+This condition afflicts at least one of two women in their lifetime.
 This vaginal mesh is also intended to treat female stress urinary incontinence (“SUI”), also known as intrinsic sphincter deficiency or ISD.
 This is another common condition in women.
 What happens is a woman leaks urine she experiences increased abdominal pressure from laughing, jumping, coughing, sneezing, or any other movement that puts pressure on the bladder.
 The mesh was created to act as a sling and help support a woman’s organs when their own lining tissue was weak.
 It was also used to help reinforce the vaginal wall and treat incontinence.
 If it worked, and it did for at least some women, it is a great medical device.

 However, the mesh did not undergo rigorous testing like most FDA approved products; instead, it was fast-tracked through the controversial 501(k) application process that quickly admits products that are similar to existing ones.
 On July 13, 2011, the FDA released a safety communication announcing that there had been several thousand reports of POP/mesh complications.
 The mesh had been eroding and causing pain, infections, bleeding, urinary problems, and risk of organ perforation.

 The Case Against Cook